bdobyns/silver-funicular/php-aws-eb-example/Readme.md

     eb ssh

-Remember that changes you make inside a running instance are lost in the case of an autoscaling event, so you always want to make changes to the source code on your development computer (laptop), and commit those, rather than changing things in the deployed instance.
+Remember that changes you make inside a running instance are lost in the case of an autoscaling event or redeployment, so you always want to make changes to the source code on your development computer (laptop), and commit those, rather than changing things in the deployed instance.

 ### Applications With Bad Hygiene